Your boss just told you to evaluate the possibilities to implement SAP solutions.

 When it comes to enterprise systems implementation, the few aspects that will be evaluated are cost, time to implement as well as resource availability.
 For most organizations, a budget would firstly be allocated.

-Lets take a possible scenario where company Alpha decides to implement an ERP system to enhance and automate their current business processes.
+Let’s take a possible scenario where company Alpha decides to implement an ERP system to enhance and automate their current business processes.
 A budget of $100,000 USD is allocated.
 The first system that comes to your mind is SAP Business One which is popular and well known.

 To find out if your system requirements can be fulfilled by SAP in terms of cost and features, one way would be to just contact SAP directly.
-But if you rather do some initial research from the web, SAP has a site which allows you to easily configure SAP Business One based on your organization’s business needs.
+But if you rather do some initial research from the web, SAP has a site that allows you to easily configure SAP Business One based on your organization’s business needs.